open-telemetry/opentelemetry-cpp/exporters/etw/README.md

 ## Example project

-The following include directories are required, relative to the top-level source tree of OpenTelemetry C++ SDK:
+The following include directories are required, relative to the top-level source tree of OpenTelemetry C++ repo:

 - api/include/
 - exporters/etw/include/